RickWeber/100-days-of-code/r1-log.md

 It's having trouble with something calling len() which I think I've eliminated.
 But It's still showing up.
 I'll restart the REPL and try again tomorrow.
 But now it's time to take Lola to the store.

+### R1D18 - 2020-08-27

+Just got out of class.
+In office hours now.
+We'll see how well I can stream and code at the same time.

+Okay, I'm getting new errors!
+That means I'm solving the old ones.
+I'm looking at the agents' list of possible trades and realizing a) I'm getting a lot of trades where all elements are negative, and b) I could probably just create a list of all possible trades rather than randomizing.
+At least for small values of K.

+### R1D19 - 2020-08-28

+Having a hard time pulling myself into the work.
+But I'm going to at least show up and make an entry.
+Inch by inch I'll at least establish showing up then build on that.

+So I imported the model, and the error it gave me on mod.step() was from the consume() method.
+Here's what I want: consume integer quantities of goods where the probability of consuming one at any given time is weighted by their marginal impact on the agents' utility.

+I'm not totally on board with saying "consume x units" now that I think of it though.
+But whatever.
+Right now it's a constant amount that's the same for all agents so it should be fine.
+I can think about that problem later.

+Okay, I'm fixing the problem with np.random.choice not liking my use of range().
+It feels like it should work, but maybe I need to use pandas too?
+This particular block of code would be much easier in R. But I'll make do with a hacky solution for the time being.
+A loop over a range to turn it into a list.
+There should be a better way.
+But I don't need it right now.

+Here's where I'm stuck...
+Around line 131, I'm looking at an agent's endowment ... never mind.
+I think I fixed it!

+And I got an idea for introducing time into the model... an agent could forgo consumption now and get discounted utility from a future round by having us redefine their utility method to be 0.95 of its former self.
+I'm not sure if that would be a useful way to go about it.
+There's probably a simpler method.
+But, just by starting to write about my problem I saw the solution and apparently fixed it.

+Never mind.
+It's still broken.

+Here's what I'm after: make sure the agent has enough to consume in their endowment, then subtract goods from their endowment.
+I'm having trouble with converting the endowment vector, apparently.

+I keep throwing myself at this and I keep coming up short.
+I'll have to pick at it later with the python documentation at hand.